 While the hydrologic impact of green infrastructure varies by storm, bioswales and cisterns have proven to collect large quantities of stormwater; on average, together they capture 77% of street runoff and bioswales alone capture 56 % of street runoff.
 Total rainfall, rate of rainfall, and length of storm were not factors in capture of stormflow by the bioswales.
 Seasonality may affect bioswale functioning when leaves remain along the street, blocking inlets, and are not effectively removed by street sweeping operations.
 Trash, leaves, dirt, and other debris can block the opening to bioswales, and a layer of fine sediment from stormwater runoff prevents fast infiltration if not consistently removed and maintained.
 Additionally, the bioswales were not consistently cleaned out throughout the research study, and therefore were not collecting stormwater to their full capacity.
 New Haven’s sandy soils allow for fast infiltration, and if bioswales are maintained, rain gardens are expected to capture much greater percentages of total stormwater accumulated.
 In cities like New Haven that are considering sewer separation, bioswales may serve as a cost-effective alternative to this expensive and disruptive procedure, and even be used in tandem with these efforts.

-Bioswales on West Park Avenue may now been seen on Google Earth!
+Bioswales on West Park Avenue may now be seen on Google Earth!